After a stroke, some people may need support from staff 24 hours a day, and may want to consider moving to a care home.

 Paying for nursing care

-If you're eligible for NHS continuing healthcare, the NHS will fund the full costs of your care.
-If you're not eligible for NHS continuing healthcare, but you have nursing care needs, you may be eligible for free nursing care.
+If you are not eligible for NHS continuing healthcare but you have nursing care needs, you may be eligible for free nursing care.
 This means that the NHS will make a payment to the care home to cover the nursing care costs.

 How are care homes regulated?